What is Vasoactive Intestinal Peptide (VIP) peptide?

 The exact role of VIP in Alzheimer’s disease (AD) is less clear.
 Research shows that the processing of VIP is inhibited in AD, with levels of the peptide and amino acid byproducts being lower in the brains of people affected by AD.

-As with lung disease, fibrosis is the end stage of several different cardiac conditions.
-Cardiac fibrosis leads to several serious problems, including valve dysfunction, decreases in contractility, changes in the cardiac filling, and more.
+As with lung disease, fibrosis is the end stage of several cardiac conditions.
+Cardiac fibrosis leads to several serious problems, including valve dysfunction, decreases in contractility, changes in cardiac filling, and more.
 As in lung disease, cardiac fibrosis is the common end-stage of many heart conditions, thus requiring a transplant.

 Vasoactive Intestinal Peptide and COVID 19